Flux (metallurgy): Stainless steel

-Stainless steel is a material which is difficult to solder because of its stable, self-healing surface oxide layer and its low thermal conductivity.
-A solution of zinc chloride in hydrochloric acid is a common flux for stainless steels; it has however to be thoroughly removed afterwards as it would cause pitting corrosion.
-Another highly effective flux is phosphoric acid; its tendency to polymerize at higher temperatures however limits its applications.
+Stainless steel is difficult to solder because of its stable, self-healing surface oxide layer and its low thermal conductivity.
+A solution of zinc chloride in hydrochloric acid is a common flux for stainless steels.
+The residue must, however, be thoroughly removed afterwards to prevent pitting corrosion.
+Another highly effective flux is phosphoric acid—but its tendency to polymerize at higher temperatures limits its applications.

 Metal salts as flux in hot corrosion

 Hot corrosion can affect gas turbines operating in high salt environments (e.g., near the ocean).
 Salts, including chlorides and sulfates, are ingested by the turbines and deposited in the hot sections of the engine; other elements present in fuels also form salts, e.g. vanadates.
-The heat from the engine melts these salts which then can flux the passivating oxide layers on the metal components of the engine, allowing corrosion to occur at an accelerated rate.
+The heat from the engine melts these salts, which then can flux the passivating oxide layers on the metal components of the engine, allowing corrosion to occur at an accelerated rate.